 - COLORADO BUSINESS SUPPORT ORGANIZATIONS:

 - Take Note Colorado, a responsive, competitive opportunity for individuals and organizations statewide to offer highly inclusive, culturally relevant and student-centered music instruction.
-Individuals and organizations can apply for up to $10,000 to develop programming that meets Take Note’s goals
+Apply for up to $10,000

 - TOOLS & SERVICES:

 - CAM Creative Corps – helps non-profit arts and cultural organizations pivot to online programming and remote learning opportunities, students to help you get up to speed on social media and technology!